dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/editing-values.md

 }
 ```

+The value can be given a comment by using `knora-api:valueHasComment`.
+To change only
+the comment of a value, you can resubmit the existing value with the updated comment.

 Permissions can be specified by adding `knora-api:hasPermissions`.
 Otherwise, the new
 version has the same permissions as the previous one.
 To change the permissions
 on a value, the user must have **change rights permission** on the value.